 Having a fixed menu on the left is great.
 It is close to the driver and easy to learn since the functions don't change.
 You would expect that the most used controls are placed in this bar, like navigation and music.
 Wrong!
 The menu leads to a home screen, car settings, and notifications...

 The home button is the entry into the main controls of the infotainment system.
 There, the user can access navigation, media, and settings of the infotainment system.
 Also, it is possible to click the home button another time, or swipe left, which shows a configurable dashboard with widgets.
-This functionality is quite hidden though so I bet that a lot of users will never find this functionality.

 When looking at the screen below the center display, we find the climate controls and other car functions.
 The interface of this is simple and easy to understand.
 The haptics help to communicate to the driver what he is clicking but the area of the buttons is quite small.
 Especially when driving on a bumpy road, it will be difficult to accurately press the right button.